-Eligible American Indian students can receive financial support as full- or part-time social work students with an emphasis on children and families in the Title IV-E Stipend Program.
+Eligible American Indian students can receive financial support as full- or part-time social work students with an emphasis on children and families in the Title IV-E Program.

 SERVE is committed to full equity, justice, well-being, and cultural preservation of American Indian/Alaska Native children and families by:

 - Increasing the numbers of Indigenous social work graduates;

 - Fostering inclusive leadership development;